-Dr. Lee Peng Fei, Allen, CBE, BS, FHKIE, JP, aged 76, holds an honorary doctoral degree in engineering from The Hong Kong Polytechnic University and an honorary doctoral degree in laws from The Chinese University of Hong Kong.
+Dr. Lee Peng Fei, Allen, CBE, BS, FHKIE, JP, aged 77, holds an honorary doctoral degree in engineering from The Hong Kong Polytechnic University and an honorary doctoral degree in laws from The Chinese University of Hong Kong.
 He was formerly a Hong Kong deputy of The 9th & 10th National People's Congress, HKSAR, a member of the Hong Kong Legislative Council from 1978 to 1997, a senior member of the Hong Kong Legislative Council from 1988 to 1991 and a member of the Hong Kong Executive Council from 1985 to 1992.
 He is currently an independent non-executive director of ITE (Holdings) Limited, Playmates Holdings Limited and Wang On Group Limited, all of which are listed on the Stock Exchange.
 He was appointed as Independent Non-Executive Director in March 2004.

-Dr. Chan Yuen Tak Fai, Dorothy, B.Soc.Sc, M.Soc.Sc, PhD, BBS, FCILT, aged 66, is currently the deputy director of School of Professional and Continuing Education of The University of Hong Kong ("HKU SPACE").
+Dr. Chan Yuen Tak Fai, Dorothy, B.Soc.Sc, M.Soc.Sc, PhD, BBS, FCILT, aged 67, is currently a deputy director of School of Professional and Continuing Education of The University of Hong Kong ("HKU SPACE") and an independent non-executive director of MTR Corporation Limited, a Main Board listed company on the Stock Exchange.
+She is also a council member of MTR Academy (HK) Company Limited.
+Dr. Chan is an honorary fellow of the CILT and the Global Advisor on Women in Logistics and Transport (WiLAT) of CILT.
+Her current public service duties include serving as a member of the Board of Governors of the Hong Kong Institute for Public Administration, the chairperson of the Sustainable Agricultural Development Fund Advisory Committee, Board member of Hong Kong Research & Development Centre for Logistics and Supply Chain Management Enabling Technology Limited and an advisor to the Serco Group (HK) Limited.
 Before joining HKU SPACE, Dr. Chan was the Deputy Commissioner for Transport of the Hong Kong Government.
-Dr. Chan had served as the international president of CILT from 2013 to 2014 and now she is an honorary fellow of the CILT and the CILT Global Advisor on Women in Logistics and Transport (WiLAT).
-Dr. Chan's current public service duties include serving as a board member and the chair of the Finance and Administration Committee of Hong Kong Research & Development Centre for Logistics and Supply Chain Management Enabling Technology Limited and also a member of the Board of Governors of the Hong Kong Institute for Public Administration.
-She is also an advisor to the Serco Group (HK) Limited.
-She was a member of the Social Welfare Advisory Committee and the Advisory Council on Environment of the HKSAR Government.
+She was also the international president of CILT, a member of the Social Welfare Advisory Committee and the Advisory Council on Environment of the Hong Kong Government.

 Dr. Chan holds a Bachelor of Social Sciences degree, a Master of Social Sciences degree and a Doctor of Philosophy degree from The University of Hong Kong.
-She is also currently an independent non-executive director of MTR Corporation Limited, a Main Board listed company on the Stock Exchange.
 She was appointed as Independent Non-Executive Director in March 2010.

-Mr. Kwong Ki Chi, GBS, JP, aged 65, is currently an independent non-executive director of another listed company, Giordano International Limited.
+Mr. Kwong Ki Chi, GBS, JP, aged 66, is currently an independent non-executive director of another listed company, Giordano International Limited.
 He had served in the Hong Kong Government for 27 years and held positions principally in the economic and financial fields.
 Mr. Kwong was the Secretary for the Treasury from 1995 to 1998, with responsibility for the public finances, and Secretary for Information Technology and Broadcasting from 1998 to March 2000, with responsibility for information technology, telecommunications and broadcasting.
 He left the Hong Kong government in March 2000 to join the Hong Kong Exchanges and Clearing Limited as executive director and chief executive and retired in April 2003.
 Since then, Mr. Kwong had served as managing director of Hsin Chong International Holdings Limited and Hongkong Sales (Int'l) Limited and as director of Macau Legend Development Limited.
 Besides, Mr. Kwong is a non-official Justice of the Peace in Hong Kong and has been awarded the Gold Bauhinia Star by the Hong Kong Government.
 Mr. Kwong graduated from The University of Hong Kong with a bachelor of science degree in physics and mathematics and was awarded a master of philosophy degree in economics and politics of development by the University of Cambridge, England.
 He was appointed as Independent Non-Executive Director in March 2011.